-A. Grants
+a.
+Grants

-The School received financial assistance from federal and State agencies in the form of grants.
-The expenditure of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and is subject to audit by the grantor agencies.
-Any disallowed claims resulting from such audits could become a liability.
+The School received financial assistance from Federal and State agencies in the form of grants.
+The disbursement of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and are subject to audit by the grantor agencies.
+Any disallowed claims resulting from such audits could become a liability of the School.
 The effect of any such disallowed claims on the overall financial position of the School at June 30, 2021, if applicable, cannot be determined at this time.
-However, in the opinion of the School, any such disallowed claims will not have a material adverse effect on the financial position of the School at fiscal year-end.
+However, in the opinion of management, and such disallowed claims will not have a material adverse effect on the overall financial position of the School at fiscal year-end.